Drew Carey: Writing

 Carey has routinely written throughout his career.
 He wrote his own material in his early stand-up career before writing sitcoms.
 In 1997, Carey published his autobiography, Dirty Jokes and Beer: Stories of the Unrefined, wherein he shared memories of his early childhood and of his father's death when he was eight.
-He also revealed that he was once molested, had suffered bouts of depression, and had made two suicide attempts by swallowing a large number of sleeping pills.
+Carey also revealed that he was once molested, had suffered bouts of depression, and had made two suicide attempts by swallowing a large number of sleeping pills.
 The book discusses his college fraternity years while attending Kent State University and his professional career up to that time.
 It was featured on The New York Times bestseller list for three months.